Invest in yourself and change lives

 Eligibility is not guaranteed.
 You must read about the requirements of the program and follow the steps required by the federal government.
 If you have questions, you should contact the US Department of Education via the links above.

-More information will be provided by NYU’s Office of Financial Aid on the federal grants once you are enrolled in the program.
+NYU’s Office of Financial Aid provides more information on the federal grants once you enroll in the program.
 School districts in NY State provide information on the TOT grant.

-Summer 2021 cost per credit is $1,867 with additional $675 fees for registration.
-Fall 2021, Spring 2022, and Summer 2022 cost per credit is estimated to be $1,942 with additional $2,936 total fees for registration.
+Summer 2022 cost per credit is $1,942.
+Fall 2022, Spring 2023, and Summer 2023 cost per credit is estimated to be $2,020.
+In addition to tuition, you also pay registration/student service fees.
+These fees are calculated based on the number of credits per term per degree program.
 The Board of Trustees of New York University reserves the right to alter the fee schedule without notice.